UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 matches expressions of a higher precedence by doing a look-behind one token to get the next precedence level.
 The custom parser functions are pretty small since they defer the real work to the GlobalState instance provided when constructing the parser.
 The state is an instance of the DynamicRuntimeState class.
-Up until now this state was only used to determine the language features to enable.
-With dynamic precedence for user operators the state maintains a pair of tables of operator information that includes the symbol for the operator and precedence:
+Up until now, this state was only used to determine the language features to enable.
+With dynamic precedence for user operators, the state maintains a pair of tables of operator information that includes the symbol for the operator and precedence:

 ```C#